Skip to content

 Working On And Handling Updates

-It’s all about the updates.
-You can schedule a few months in advance, so make a point of doing this.
 You can cover a lot more if you spread out your work and set it to emerge at various times; just look at your insights to get an idea of when people are online, and match to those times as well as you are able to.

 Setting Up a ‘Buy Now’ Button

-You will definitely want one of these.
-Right in front of your background image, there are three buttons.
-The one on the left (which is actually in the middle of your background) is a variable.
 Pull down on it and choose what you want to showcase.
 Select Edit Call to Action and enter a link directly to buy your work.
 Be sure it is a link directly to your work on Amazon or Smashwords or wherever.

 That is, clear away the extraneous junk on the URL.
-So for Amazon works, this is everything after the ISBN.
+So, for Amazon works, this is everything after the ISBN.

 If you have nothing to currently sell, you can always upload a YouTube video and change the call to action to a call to watch a video on your site.
 There are other choices such as Call Now.
 So, use whatever works best for your needs.